cbiffle/brittle-kernel/doc/manual/kor/memory.rst

 Split (2)
 ^^^^^^^^^

-Breaks a Memory object into two equally-sized halves, called bottom and top.
-The bottom half starts at the same base address as the original object, but is half the size; the top half starts just after the bottom half, and is the same size as the bottom half.
-Thus, both halves are still a power of two in size, and naturally aligned.
+Breaks a Memory object into two pieces, called bottom and top, divided at an arbitrary point within this object.
+The bottom half starts at the same base address as the original object, and has size equal to the split position; the top half starts just after the bottom half, and occupies the rest of the space taken by the original object.

+The device attribute is preserved.

+Each of the two pieces will be individually checked to see if it is mappable, and marked accordingly.

 This operation produces one net new object.
 To justify this use of resources, callers are required to donate a :ref:`kor-slot` key.
 The Slot is consumed and